WebOfTrustInfo/rwot11-the-hague/draft-documents/composable-credentials.md

-### Example - A Verifiable LinkedClaim
+### Example: A Verifiable LinkedClaim

-This example is composed of two components – an initial standalone VC, and then an _LinkedClaim_ of that VC, with a one-way cryptographic binding to it.
+This example is composed of two components – an initial standalone VC and then an _LinkedClaim_ of that VC, with a one-way cryptographic binding to it.

 **Initial (Self-issued) VC:**